brantondemoss/brantondemoss.github.io/writing/garden/index.md

 > “Here is how it works: first you decide to treat the object whose behavior is to be predicted as a rational agent; then you figure out what beliefs that agent ought to have, given its place in the world and its purpose.
 Then you figure out what desires it ought to have, on the same considerations, and finally you predict that this rational agent will act to further its goals in the light of its beliefs.
 A little practical reasoning from the chosen set of beliefs and desires will in most instances yield a decision about what the agent ought to do; that is what you predict the agent will do.”
 - Daniel Dennett, The Intentional Stance, p.
 17

-An agent, then, is what is usefully described as an agent.
+An agent, then, is any system which is usefully described as goal-seeking.
+We should recognize that this description extends only as far as its utility: Just as light isn’t really a particle or a wave, but something there in the world which is sometimes usefully described in the language of waves or particles, agents are systems which are usefully described in the language of agency and goals.
-The duality between goal-seeking and process-oriented exists, and it’s up to us to choose the more useful description depending on the system at hand.
+The duality between goal-seeking agents and dynamical systems exists, and it’s up to us to choose the more useful description depending on the problem at hand.

 ## Digital Agency